 It’s time for some action!
 Europe’s Green Roof, the Bohemian Forest, offers some ‘ripe’ ascents, but the paradisiacal beauty of the landscape rewards all efforts.
 You enjoy the distant views, the wonderfully clean air, the endlessly deep woodlands…and everywhere rests peace – peace that voices the whispers of the brooks and the rustling of the trees.
 To the left of the Vltava you can discover the interesting town of Rozemberk with an impressive fortress.
 At first, you cycle along the Vltava that dams up a bit later to the Lipno Lake, one of the biggest fishing grounds in the Czech Republic.
 A wonderful path takes you through the Sumava landscape to the Schwarzenberg Channel.
 With 52 kilometres the channel was a route for endless wood transports to the Danube in the nineteenth century.
 The channel had been celebrated as the eighth world wonder.
 It quenched Vienna’s thirst for firewood.
 A little bit further on you have to say farewell to the Czech Republic, you cross the border to Austria and stay the night in the romantic Mühlviertel.

 The last stage takes you leisurely through the picturesque Mühlviertel along the Danube.
 Peaceful and differentiated forests contrast the softly rounded hill chains.
 Wonderful panorama views – on beautiful days you can see the Alps from here – offer numerous insights and outlooks.
 You reach the Danube Cycle Path through the adventurous Mühl Valley.
 Deeply embedded in the valley and surrounded by soft mountain ridges, the Danube Cycle Path meanders through the valley.
 Through the wonderful Schlögener Schlinge you approach today’s destination, the “Three-Rivers City” Passau.
 The baroque city with its impressive location between the Danube, the Inn and the Iltz is the crowning highlight of your bike tour.
 You should not miss a tour of the beautiful inner city and a concluding coffee in one of the traditional café houses.
-The last 25 kilometres from Engelhartszell (Trappist monastery) to Passau can be done by a boat (optional, about € 13,50 per person, bikes for free).
+The last 25 kilometres from Engelhartszell (Trappist monastery) to Passau can be done by a boat (optional, about € 16,00 per person incl. bike).

 The topography of this bike tour should be categorised as demanding.
 The extremely beautiful and differentiated landscape is however the best reward for the hard work.
 There are also some steep and long ascents that have to be conquered – push your bike if necessary.
 With a little bit of bike tour experience and a normal good constitution you are in for a fascinating bike holiday.
 The route along the Vltava consists for the most part (with only a few exceptions) of quiet country roads and forest and field paths.